LouisRossouw/pick-n-paste-simple/README.md

-# 😃 Pick n Paste 🙃
+# 🙂 Pick n Paste 🙃
-## emoji + tailwind color picker Chrome extension
+## Emoji + Tailwind color picker Chrome extension

 - Compact popup mode - OR - full height side-panel mode
 - Built for no reason
 - Maybe expandable
+- Not going to tell you how to run it ;)

 - https://chromewebstore.google.com/detail/pick-n-paste/igiikokiabnkbcchkelhhpificbjjjjl